Waboodoo/HTTP-Shortcuts/docs/scripting.md

 Similar to how JavaScript works in a browser, you can use `prompt()` and `confirm()` to ask the user for input as part of a workflow.

 `prompt()` will open a dialog window asking for text input.
 The entered text is then returned as a string.
-If the dialog is cancelled, `null` is returned instead.
-Pass a message in as the first parameter, and optionally a second parameter to prefill the text input field.
-As an optional third parameter, you may pass an object with additional options.
+If the dialog is canceled, `null` is returned instead.
+Pass a message in as the first argument, and optionally a second argument to prefill the text input field.
+As an optional third argument, you may pass an object with additional options.
 Currently only the `multiline` option is supported, which when set to `true` will change the text input field to allow for multiline text.

 `confirm()` will open a confirmation dialog.
-It returns true if the dialog is confirmed, or false if it is cancelled.
-Pass a message in as the first parameter.
+It returns true if the dialog is confirmed, or false if it is canceled.
+Pass a message in as the first argument.

 ```js
 if (confirm('Are you sure?')) {